5.3 Youth representation bodies

 - Promote education and cultural activities amongst students.

 The Giovanni Curmi Higher Secondary School (GCHSS) School Student Representative Council (SRC), is a student representative council within the GCHSS.
 The aim of this council is to represent students’ interests in any matter which is of concern to them.
 The council’s primary goal is to provide students with opportunities to participate in the school’s management while advocating for higher standards of school services.
 In this regard, the SRC serves as a link between students, staff, and the administration of GCHSS by providing an accessible platform for open discussions.
 The SRC also works to enable students at GCHSS to become responsible leaders in the community and to instill in them a sense of active citizenship.
-The SRC strives to eliminate any form of inequality, negative discrimination or injustices on the students.
+The SRC strives to eliminate any form of inequality, negative discrimination, or injustice against students.

-Maltese secondary level students have Student Councils representing their interests but there is no established network of inter-linked student representation bodies.
+Maltese secondary level students have Student Councils representing their interests but there is no established network of interlinked student representation bodies.
 The establishment of such councils is referred to in several documents such as Democracy In Schools – Setting Up Of Student Councils and Class Committees (1999); National Minimum Curriculum (1999); For All Children To Succeed (2005) and National Curriculum Framework (2012).

 Student Councils in each school are often guided by their Link Teacher/s (voluntary), who link with the school administration and the rest of the school.
-At a departmental level, help and guidance are provided by a Head of Department (Citizenship Education).
+At a departmental level, help and guidance are provided by a Head of the Department (Citizenship Education).
 Each Student Council has its own statute and is composed of its members and officials: president, vice-president, secretary, treasurer, and public relations officer.

 Since the scholastic year 2019-2020, Aġenzija Żgħażagħ -The National youth Agency – started running the School Council Democracy Awards.
 This programme is offered to all secondary schools and post-secondary schools in Malta and Gozo.
 Participating student councils compete for Gold, Silver, and Bronze Awards as they implement their Student Council Action Plans over a period of one scholastic year.
 This programme is underpinned by the values of democracy, active citizenship, participation, dialogue, leadership, and equality.
 Training is provided to both Link teachers and young people.
 Eur 150 and Eur 300 are granted to secondary and post-secondary schools respectively as an incentive to take part in this programme and start running the council.
 A toolkit guides the process and youth workers are available to support the student councils and the school coordinators.